-There was a time not so awful long ago when I thought everything had to be so-so.
+There was a time not so awful long ago when I thought everything had to be so-so before I began making peace with dust.
 My home was clean and organized.
 The floors were mopped.
 There was no dust lingering on furniture.

 But something changed.